czerwonk/hakanai/docs/RESOLVED_SECURITY_ISSUES.md

 - **Minimal Impact**: Theme manipulation has no security implications

 **Impact:** Low-severity issue resolved.
 Theme storage is now session-based and validated.

 ---

+# DOCUMENTED TRADE-OFFS 📋

+*Security considerations that are accepted as necessary trade-offs for functionality*

+## H1: Content Security Policy Relaxation for WASM [DOCUMENTED TRADE-OFF 2025-07-24]
+**Status:** **DOCUMENTED TRADE-OFF** - Accepted as necessary for QR code functionality **File:** `server/src/web_server.rs:108`
+**Original Issue:** CSP includes `'wasm-unsafe-eval'` directive which allows WebAssembly compilation, potentially increasing attack surface.

+**Why This Is Accepted:**
+1. **Technical Requirement**: WebAssembly requires `'wasm-unsafe-eval'` for `WebAssembly.instantiate()` and `WebAssembly.compile()`
+2. **No Current Alternative**: Browser implementations don't support hash-based CSP for WASM modules
+3. **Controlled Environment**: WASM module is built from trusted source at compile time
+4. **Limited Scope**: Only used for QR code generation, a non-critical convenience feature
+5. **Risk Mitigation**: Module is embedded in binary, uses pinned dependencies, and doesn't process untrusted input

+**Security Measures:**
+- WASM module built from audited qrcode crate
+- Embedded at compile time, preventing runtime tampering
+- Regular dependency updates for security patches
+- Feature can be disabled if required by security policy

+**Impact:** Low-risk trade-off accepted for QR code functionality.
+The controlled build process and limited scope minimize security concerns.

+---